EarthSciML/GasChem.jl/docs/src/geoschem/overview.md

 ## System overview

-First, let's initialize the model:
+First, let's initialize the model and we can also look at the first few ODE equations of the reaction network:

 ```@example 1
 using GasChem, EarthSciMLBase